spryker/spryker-docs/docs/scos/dev/setup/installing-spryker-with-docker/installation-guides/installing-in-demo-mode-on-macos-and-linux.md

 {% info_block infoBox %}

- You can run `docker/sdk install` after `bootstrap` to get the list of the instructions.
+To get the list of the instructions, you can run `docker/sdk install` after `bootstrap`.

 {% endinfo_block %}